charlie-dev/charlie-wp-scaffold/README.md

 # Charlie WP Scaffolding

+## Getting the theme

+Currently some of these scripts are tied to the structure and configuration of the Charlie Base WordPress theme.
+You can locate that theme [here](https://github.com/charlie-dev/charlie-wp-theme).

+Or

+By running `gh repo clone charlie-dev/charlie-wp-theme .` to install into the current directory you are in.
+Omit the `.` at the end to generate a new folder.

 ## Configuration within theme.

 If your theme does not use composer, you will need to `composer init` within your active theme.